-First we fix $N=2500$ and show the convergence curves and the observed convergence factor $\rho_{\mathrm{conv}}$ in Figure~\ref{fig_secAlgebraSM_NonSymConvCrvs_chop} for the multiplicative Schwarz method and the standard low-precision formats in the \texttt{chop} package (see Table~\ref{table_secMultiprecIntro_DiffPrecsSpecs} above), adjusting the scaling from Section~\ref{sec_IntroMP} so as to use as much of the available range of each precision while not overflowing during the computations.
+First we fix a $50\times 50$ grid, i.e., $N=2500$, and show the convergence curves and the observed convergence factor\footnote{Having the relative error norms of a Schwarz method, we computed $\rho_{\mathrm{conv}}$ based on a least square fit of linear convergence factor.} $\rho_{\mathrm{conv}}$ in Figure~\ref{fig_secAlgebraSM_NonSymConvCrvs_chop} for the multiplicative Schwarz method and the standard low-precision formats in the \texttt{chop} package (see Table~\ref{table_secMultiprecIntro_DiffPrecsSpecs} above), adjusting the scaling from Section~\ref{sec_IntroMP} so as to use as much of the available range of each precision while not overflowing during the computations.
 We see that the methods in fact converge in all of the considered precisions, although the conditions~\eqref{eqn_secAlgebraSM_mathcalAiInvFi_leq_1} and~\eqref{eqn_secAlgebraSM_Mmtrx_mathcalAiInv_geq_mathcalAiInvFimathcalAiInv} are satisfied only for \texttt{fp16}, \texttt{fp32} and \texttt{fp64}.
-Moreover, once the conditions~\eqref{eqn_secAlgebraSM_mathcalAiInvFi_leq_1} and~\eqref{eqn_secAlgebraSM_Mmtrx_mathcalAiInv_geq_mathcalAiInvFimathcalAiInv} are satisfied, they are also satisfied for higher precisions and, more importantly, the observed convergence factor $\rho_{\mathrm{conv}}$ (calculated based on the convergence curves) essentially becomes invariant to increasing the precision further.
+Moreover, once the conditions~\eqref{eqn_secAlgebraSM_mathcalAiInvFi_leq_1} and~\eqref{eqn_secAlgebraSM_Mmtrx_mathcalAiInv_geq_mathcalAiInvFimathcalAiInv} are satisfied, they are also satisfied for higher precisions and, more importantly, the observed convergence factor $\rho_{\mathrm{conv}}$ essentially becomes invariant to increasing the precision further.
 In other words, we get \emph{very little} additional computational benefits (within the first 60 iterations) by considering higher precisions once the conditions~\eqref{eqn_secAlgebraSM_mathcalAiInvFi_leq_1} and~\eqref{eqn_secAlgebraSM_Mmtrx_mathcalAiInv_geq_mathcalAiInvFimathcalAiInv} are satisfied.
-This suggests that the conditions~\eqref{eqn_secAlgebraSM_mathcalAiInvFi_leq_1} and~\eqref{eqn_secAlgebraSM_Mmtrx_mathcalAiInv_geq_mathcalAiInvFimathcalAiInv} offer a good guidance on the a-priori choice of the working proecision $u_w$.
+This suggests that the conditions~\eqref{eqn_secAlgebraSM_mathcalAiInvFi_leq_1} and~\eqref{eqn_secAlgebraSM_Mmtrx_mathcalAiInv_geq_mathcalAiInvFimathcalAiInv} offer a good guidance on the a-priori choice of the working precision $u_w$.